CursorvsHeyGen

 Let me be clear: HeyGen brings perfect lip sync to the table.

-Real talk: Pro users will appreciate Cursor's focus on general use, which I noticed during testing.
-HeyGen serves general use better.
+Real talk: Pro users will appreciate Cursor's focus on An AI-first code editor forked from VS Code, with AI woven into every part of the workflow., which I noticed during testing.
+HeyGen serves An AI video platform for creating professional talking‑head avatar videos. better.

 ⚖️ Verdict

 Here's what I found: For professionals doing typescript strict mode migration, Cursor is my recommendation.
-Unless you need general use.
+Unless you need An AI video platform for creating professional talking‑head avatar videos..

 Migrating from jQuery to React